aws-amplify/docs/docs/guides/hosting/fragments/nextjs.md

 ## Dynamic routes

-Next also supports dynamic routes.
+Next.js also supports dynamic routes.

 Let's say you have a folder and file structure that looks like this: